MicrosoftDocs/azure-docs/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 # Enable on-premises Active Directory Domain Services authentication over SMB for Azure file shares

 [Azure Files](storage-files-introduction.md) supports identity-based authentication over Server Message Block (SMB) through two types of Domain Services: Azure Active Directory Domain Services (Azure AD DS) and on-premises Active Directory Domain Services (AD DS) (preview).
-This article focuses on the newly introduced (preview) support of leveraging Active Directory Domain Service for authentication to Azure file shares.
+Using either identity-based authentication method allows you integrate accessing your Azure file shares with your existing identity-based authentication, instead of having to manage it separately.
+This series of articles focus on enabling and configuring on-premises AD DS for authentication to Azure file shares.

 If you are interested in enabling Azure AD DS authentication for Azure file shares, refer to [our article on the subject](storage-files-identity-auth-active-directory-domain-service-enable.md).

 ## Limitations

 - Identities used for Azure file share authentication must be synced to Azure AD.
 Password hash synchronization is optional.
 - Does not support authentication against computer accounts created in AD DS.
-- AD DS authentication can only be supported against one AD forest where the storage account is registered to.
+- Only be supported against the AD forest where the storage account is registered to.
 You can only access Azure file shares with the AD DS credentials from a single forest by default.
-If you need to access your Azure file share from a different forest, make sure that you have the proper forest trust configured, see [FAQ](https://docs.microsoft.com/azure/storage/files/storage-files-faq#security-authentication-and-access-control) for details.
+If you need to access your Azure file share from a different forest, make sure that you have the proper forest trust configured, see the [FAQ](https://docs.microsoft.com/azure/storage/files/storage-files-faq#security-authentication-and-access-control) for details.
 - Supported for Azure file shares managed by Azure File Sync.
 - Supports Kerberos authentication with AD with RC4-HMAC encryption.
 AES Kerberos encryption is not yet supported.
 - Only supported on machines or VMs running on OS versions newer than Windows 7 or Windows Server 2008 R2.